FluidTrust/Tutorial-ECSA2021/_pages/schedule.md

 The second major learning objective is how to practically model and analyze confidentiality aspects within Palladio architecture models.
 As a minor learning objective within that point, attendees should become aware that Palladio is not only an architectural performance simulator but considers further quality properties, which especially includes confidentiality.

-The third major learning objective is to realize the impact of context-based changes and uncertainty for confidentiality analyses.
-This also includes to know how to classify uncertainty during the architectural modeling and what effect this uncertainty can have.

 ## Schedule
 The initial schedule is as follows.
 However, we will adjust it according to the wishes of the participants during the tutorial.
 For instance, shifting breaks or omitting/shortening foundational parts already known to the participants is always possible.